-Management believes that cash flow from operating activities and available borrowings under the Credit Agreement will be sufficient to meet the Company's liquidity needs.
+Management believes that cash flow from operating activities and available borrowings under the Credit Agreement, as amended in March of 2013, will be sufficient to meet the Company's liquidity needs.
 If a material adverse change in the financial position of Core Molding Technologies should occur, or if actual sales or expenses are substantially different than what has been forecasted, Core Molding Technologies' liquidity and ability to obtain further financing to fund future operating and capital requirements could be negatively impacted.